Hosted on MSN

 Google Chrome's PermissionsAI test anticipates user permissions.
-PermissionsAI could reduce intrusive pop-ups by analyzing ...
+PermissionsAI could reduce intrusive pop-ups by analyzing user behavior.
+It is currently in Chrome Canary for early testing now.
+Google ...

 Google is testing an AI-powered feature for Chrome that makes managing website permissions less annoying.
 According to Windows Report, "PermissionsAI" will analyze user behavior to determine how ...